Single-use plastic items ban

 - single-use plastic straws

-- plastic stirrers and swizzle sticks
+- single-use plastic stirrers

-- plastic plates
+- single-use plastic plates and bowls

-- unenclosed plastic bowls
+- single-use plastic cutlery

-- expanded polystyrene (EPS) takeaway food containers
+- single-use expanded polystyrene takeaway food containers and cups

-- expanded polystyrene (EPS) cups.
+- expanded polystyrene loose ('peanut') packaging

 Preparing your business